-When it comes to our baby boomer travel adventure in Italy’s Motor Valley, there’s no better person to describe it than Alan.
+When it comes to our adventure in Italy’s Motor Valley, there’s no better person to describe it than Alan.
 After all, he’s the one who actually drove the Ferrari.
 I’m not calling this a guest post, because Alan’s definitely going to be coming out from behind the camera, to write about baby boomer travel from a male point of view from time to time.
-Ever wonder what it would be like to drive a Ferrari?
+Ever wonder what it would be like to experience a Ferrari test drive?
 Alan shares his experience:

 The setting was classic: an October late afternoon in Maranello, Italy, the same Maranello where the Ferrari factory, museum and Formula One facilities are located.
 Automotive mecca.
-Our guide, Claudio Fontana of A La Carte Italy Tours, had arranged this event, knowing that it’s the ultimate Italian experience for car lovers.
+Our guide, Claudio Fontana of A La Carte Italy Tours, had arranged this event, knowing that I Love Maranello provides the ultimate Italian driving experience for car lovers.

 The machine is red, naturally, parked on the sidewalk, causing the pedestrians to detour closer to the street.
 It seems there are parking laws and then there are Ferrari laws.
 You get the picture.
 The obligatory photo op starts the session, then the invite to take my place behind the wheel.
 I slide in—one doesn’t sit in a Ferrari.
 Placing hands at the 3 o’clock-9 o’clock position, I make sure to convey to the co-pilot and any other observers that I am, in fact, in control.
 Where are my very expensive Italian driving gloves?
 In all the excitement I must have forgotten them.